mitchelconstantin/steam-comparison-tool/_PRESS-RELEASE.md

 ## How to Get Started ##
   > Describe how easy it is to get started.
+> Go to the website and type in your steam username!
 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.